-Amplifying voices on the International Day of Persons with Disabilities
+Amplifying voices on the International Day of People with Disabilities

 by Jacqueline Starr, CEO, Rail Delivery Group

-This year’s theme for the International Day of Persons with Disabilities is “Fighting for rights in the post-Covid era”.
+This year’s theme for the International Day of People with Disabilities is “Fighting for rights in the post-Covid era”.

 Over the past two years, in some ways, disabled people have experienced greater inclusion- through changes such as working from home, online performances of arts and Zoom events – bringing us all together.